jsslai/Argo/Documentation/Decode-Enums.md

 extension FootRace: Decodable {
   static func decode(j: JSON) -> Decoded<FootRace> {
     switch j {

-    case let .Number(n):
+    // First, make sure JSON is a number. case let .Number(n):

-      switch n {
+      // Next, match the number to the enum case. switch n {

-      case 13.1: return pure(.HalfMarathon)
-      case 26.2: return pure(.Marathon)
-      case _ where n > 26.2: return pure(.UltraMarathon)
+      // When a case matches, use pure to wrap the enum in Decoded. case 13.1: return pure(.HalfMarathon) // 13.1 miles is a half marathon distance. case 26.2: return pure(.Marathon) // 26.2 miles is a marathon distance. case _ where n > 26.2: return pure(.UltraMarathon) // Any distance over a marathon is considered an ultra marathon.

+      // Return an error if no case matched
       default: return .typeMismatch("marathon distance", actual: n)
       }

+    // Return an error if JSON is not a number.
     default: return .typeMismatch("String", actual: j)
     }
   }
 }
 ```

-The first thing we do is check to see if the `JSON` is a number.
-If so, we look
-for the matching enum case.
-Finally, we return the matching case using the
-`pure` function which will wrap the enum value in a `Decoded` type.